Defragster/XPT2046_Touch_Examples/README.md

 # XPT2046_Touch_Examples
-Examples using the Teensy XPT_Touchscreen
+Examples using the Teensy XPT2046_Touchscreen

 MARK3 examples are the latest.
 ButtonCode moved to separate file.
 Button mapping struct evolved.
 Stored the Mapping Data in 'sketch'.h header file so it isn't always in the way.